 1949 Facilitated creation of “Midwestern Phage Group,” with monthly meetings including Hershey, Lederberg, Luria, Watson, and others.
 Began publishing papers in biology.

 1950 Publicly opposed development of Hydrogen bomb.
-Explained that such bombs could be coated with cobalt to increase radioactive fallout.
-With Aaron Novick, published "Experiments with the chemostat on spontaneous mutations of bacteria."
+Warned in nation-wide radio program that such bombs could be coated with cobalt to increase radioactive fallout.
+With Aaron Novick, published “Experiments with the chemostat on spontaneous mutations of bacteria.”

-1951 Married his long-time friend Gertrud (Trude) Weiss, a public-health physician.
+1951 Married his long-time girl-friend Gertrud (Trude) Weiss, a public-health physician.
 With Aaron Novick, published paper describing phenotypic mixing in phage.

 1953 Closed his Chicago biology laboratory and became a “roving theoretical biologist.”
 Began year as visiting professor at Brandeis University.